aws-samples/aws-modernization-workshop-sample/hugo-docs-content/20_build/10_editing.md

 When creating additional sections or pages, just copy the files from another section, rename and edit.
 {{% /notice %}}

-#### CloudFormation and CodeBuild samples
+#### Samples and building blocks
-In the workshop sample there is a sample directory with examples of CloudFormation Templates and CodeBuild buildspec.yml files.
+In the repo https://github.com/aws-samples/aws-modernization-workshop-base there are several examples and content that you can copy and reuse in your workshop.
+* content directory - content for creating an account and Cloud9 instance.
+Don't forget the images in static/images
+* samples directory is CloudFormation, CodeBuild, and other samples.
+The CloudFormation folder is available publicly at https://modernization-workshop-bucket.s3-us-west-2.amazonaws.com/cfn/ so you can leverage existing templates for nesting and one-click deployments.

 Feel free to leverage these samples in your solution.  **Note** this is a workshop so samples are not meant to be best practice, but more for educational purposes only.
-So if your workshop uses an RDS instance there is no reason to setup replication, backups, and everything else that goes along with making a robust solution, this is of course unless your workshop is on building robust fault tolerant solutions :)
+So if your workshop uses an RDS instance there is no reason to setup replication, backups, and everything else that goes along with making a robust solution, this is of course unless your workshop is on building robust fault tolerant solutions ;)

 #### Scripts, Artifacts, custom CloudFormation templates
 If your workshop includes custom scripts, artifacts, etc... you should save them to the content folder where they will be needed.
 As an example, if I have a getting_started.sh that is used in the First Section, I would place that script in `content/10_first_section`